 Chai Tea & Fruit

-Like a lot of breads this one does require a double proving, but this little tea loaf is worth the extra effort.
+Like a lot of bread, this one does require a double proving, but this little tea loaf is worth the extra effort.

 As with most loaves that have inclusions you don’t add the fruit until after the first proving.
 If you add it straight away then it inhibits a lot of the good work the yeast would normally do, it won’t harm the flavour but it will harm the texture.